Ferroin/linbuild/README.md

 to linbuild as the only command line argument.
 Complete documentation for the config file can be found in `config.yml` in the distribution.

+You can run individual steps of the build process by listing the name of the step at the end of the command-line.
+The steps are:
+* prepare
+* build
+* generate-output
+* install
+* initramfs
+* cleanup

 ### License ###
 linbuild is licensed under a 3-clause BSD license.
 Check out the LICENSE file for more info.

 ### TODO ###
+* Add support for rebuilding out-of-tree modules when building a new kernel.
 * Add support for using 'kernel-install' instead of doing the install ourself.
+* Add the ability to fetch and update the contents of srcdir from a tarball or git tree.
 * Add support for other initramfs generation tools.
 * Add the ability to copy arbitrary extra files (other than .config) into the build directory prior to the build (useful for external